Handover

 Introduction

 Handing over the order to the customer ("Click & Collect") or to a shipping provider ("Ship from Store") represents the final step in the fulfillment process.
-In the handover section of the Operations client, users can find a list of all orders that are ready to be handed over.
+In the handover section of the Operations App, users can find a list of all orders that are ready to be handed over.
 This list is divided into "Ship from Store" and "Click & Collect" orders.

 Overview of handover tasks

 The handover section is divided into two categories: Shipments and pickup tasks.
 Each tab includes options for filtering by status.
-Within the webapp it is also possible to search for name, short ID, order ID, and item name.
+Within the Web App, it is also possible to search for name, short ID, order ID, and item name.

 Initially, all tasks are sorted according to their target time, which indicates the scheduled time for handover.